 1 The Reid vapor pressure standards apply only during the warmer weather months identified in section 2262.4.

-2 The CaRFG Phase 3 CARBOB cap limits for sulfur are phased in starting December 31, 2003, December 31, 2005, and December 31, 2011, in accordance with section 2261(b)(1)(A).
+2 CaRFG Phase 3 CARBOB cap limits for sulfur starting December 31, 2011.

 3 The first number applies to CARBOB that is subject to the Reid vapor pressure standard pursuant to section 2262.4, and the second number applies to CARBOB that is not subject to the Reid vapor pressure standard.